 If you have a credit card and it does not offer cash back, get a new one.
 You need a good cash back card, because you can put everything on that card and pay it off every month (we are talking your basic expenses so that you can use the cash you’d use to pay them in the first place to pay the card off in full each month rather than accumulating even more debt).
 This means that if you have $5000 a month in expenses and you’re earning 1% cash back on those, you’re earning $50 per month, or $600 per year.
 That goes a long way to paying of credit card debt.

 Additionally, many new credit card companies are offering their customers a chance to earn some serious cash, hundreds of dollars, for doing nothing but making a few thousand dollars worth of purchases in the first two or three months of opening the card.
 Sure, it sounds like more debt; but you have to be smart about it.
 Pay your mortgage, your insurance, your gas and groceries, your utilities; then take the cash you usually use to pay those things and pay off the card in full.
 You didn’t spend any money you were not already spending, but you just earned free cash.

 This is an app that allows you to go undercover and shop in local stores, evaluate them and then pays you.
 Download it, use it and let yourself earn a few extra bucks doing it.
 It’s not going to hurt, especially if you are already going to these places to begin with.

 Sell your stuff

 You can sell most anything on the internet, so do it.
-Sign up for local sales sites online, create an online garage sale and do whatever it takes to sell your unwanted stuff.
+Sign up for local sales sites online, create an online garage sale, look up cash for cars, and do whatever it takes to sell your unwanted stuff.
 Many people will even buy things that they don’t need, just because people are sometimes quite strange.
 Profit off their strangeness; it’s fine.